 Students enrolling for the summer semester should complete a Free Application for Federal Student Aid (FAFSA) for the current award year (if they have not done so) and the subsequent award year.
 The school's summer Financial Aid Application may also have to be completed.
 The summer Financial Aid Application is emailed to current students.
 Financial aid during any summer semester is limited.
 Financial aid assistance for the summer usually consists of the Pell Grant, Scholarships, Stafford loans and private student loans.
 Any remaining funds eligibility for the current award year will be considered first.
 If none remains, the summer will be packaged using funds from the new award year.
+Summer disbursements are eligible on or after July 1st.
+Students must maintain enrollment through July 1st to received offered federal aid.
 Summer financial aid awards may affect the student's following fall and/or spring financial aid awards.